Staciana Stitts: 2000 Sydney Olympics

-In 2004, she graduated from the University of California with a Bachelor of Arts degree.
+University of California, Berkeley

+In 2004, she graduated from the University of California with a Bachelor of Arts degree, as an American studies major focusing on Sports Sociology.
+She swam for women's coach Teri McKeever at Berkeley, a 30 year swim coach at Berkeley, who led the team to four NCAA national team championships during her tenure.
+As a college sophomore in 2000-2001, Stitts was a recipient of All-America honors swimming on the 200 and 400 medley relay team that captured a second place finish place at the NCAA Championships.
+That year she was an All-Academic honoree in the Pac-10 Conference, and won the Golden Bear Award for the second successive year.
+Stitts and her University of California, Berkeley teammates Haley Cope, Joscelin Yeo, and Praphalsai Minpraphal broke the 4×50-meter medley relay short-course world record in 2000 with a time of 1:49.23.

+She married Brett Winfield in September, 2004.

+Coaching

 From 2005 to 2006, Stitts-Winfield worked at the College of Charleston as an assistant swimming coach.
 In June 2006, Stitts-Winfield was named an assistant swimming coach at University of Southern California (USC).

 Stitts-Winfield states, "The life significance of losing my hair at age 12 from alopecia areata has made me a very strong, determined person."
 She has been a motivational speaker at the National Alopecia Areata Foundation's Teens Conference Camp and has been a spokesperson for the Children's Alopecia Project.

-Family

-Stitt's parents, who reside in Encinitas, California are both high school teachers at Carlsbad High School, and she has two brothers, and a sister, Alicia who swam for the University of Iowa.
-Brother Joseph Stitts swam for University of California, Davis.